Computer and Information Science

 Students who study computer and information science may be interested in pursuing advanced degrees, including the Ph.D.
 Program in Engineering and Applied Science.

-The Department will continue it's Computer Camp for middle school children this year.
-For more details click on this link.
+The Department will continue its Computer Camp for middle school children this year.

 Our faculty and staff members are dedicated to excellence in education and computer science research.
 Please join us to study or to work with us on new ideas and visions of computing in the 21th century.